Frequently Asked Questions

 We are an appointment-based business.
-This allows for the most consistent experience.
+This helps us to best serve you and other clients, with a consistent and quality experience, because we wouldn't want you to have any less.
 We can do our best work when we have the perfect amount of time blocked out to focus on you.
 For inquiries about last minute bookings please call us at (615) 505-3030.
 We will always do our best to accommodate you.
-If you happen to ever stop in and we have the time, of course we are happy to take you, but appointments are best.

 What’s the difference between a “quickie” and a “classic” mani or pedi?

 Our quickie service is for when you need to be in and out the door ASAP.
 Sometimes our lives get busy and we just need it done, fast.
 Generally we recommend our classic services as they get the best results.
 They take a bit more time, but you deserve it!
 The main difference with the classic is that it’s more of a spa experience; you get a massage, an exfoliating sugar scrub and a moisturizing mask.
 No matter what service you choose, your cuticles and calluses will be worked on, but if your nails, cuticles, or calluses need any extra attention, we recommend booking a classic service.

 What do you charge for a full set?